-Join Brian Bradley for an in-depth discussion in this video The Preset Flow: Using the Allan McKay presets, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video The Preset Flow: Using the Allan McKay presets, part of Learning Particle Flow in 3ds Max 2013.

 Having taken a look at how the preset manager and preset…flow can help us reuse or recycle our own particle effects.…Let's take a look now at how we can use the…preset flow to benefit from the work of other 3ds artists.…For instance, one thing that lots of Max…users appear unaware of is the fact that they…have had access to a whole bunch of useful…particle effect presets created by well-known VFX artist and…Max guru Allan McKay since the 2010 release of the software.…